RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Hat-Tip-To.md

 #### Collaborators

-- [Kcdtv] for French translations, beta testing, suggestions about new features and support received since the beginning, <br/>
+- [Kcdtv] for French translations, beta testing, suggestions about new features and support received since the beginning
-- **USUARIONUEVO** for helping me to improve the script, suggestions about new features and for the support received, <br/>
+- **USUARIONUEVO** for helping me to improve the script, suggestions about new features and for the support received
-- **El padrino** and [cLn] for Catalan translations, <br/>
+- **El padrino** and [cLn] for Catalan translations
-- [Luan] for Portuguese translations, <br/>
+- [Luan] for Portuguese translations
-- [MiAl] for Russian translations, <br/>
+- [MiAl] for Russian translations
-- [xtonousou] for Greek translations, beta testing, suggestions, the help received fixing code warnings and other stuff, <br/>
+- [xtonousou] for Greek translations, beta testing, suggestions, the help received fixing code warnings and other stuff
-- [OscarAkaElvis] for allowing me to own his body when I visit the earth.
+- [OscarAkaElvis] for allowing me to own his body when I visit the earth

 #### Others